Service of Mystical Communion with Christ

 And by the fellowship of Heaven,

-May this Peace be with you now and always for your happiness andcompletion of your journey Home to God.
+May this Peace be with you now and always for your happiness andcompletion of our journey Home, together, as One, to God.

 Links to other pages on this site:

-HomeCommunion Part I Communion Part III Book 1: Seek ye First the Kingdom Book 2: Finding the Kingdom Within Book 3: Entering the Kingdom Within Book 4: Living FROM the Kingdom Within Contact Diary of a Christ Communicant Diary, Post 2000 Essential Diary Forum 2012-2014 Forum 2010-2011 Forum 2008-2009 Forum 2006-2007 Glossary of Terms Messages of Encouragement 2018 Messages of Encouragement 2017 Messages of Encouragement 2016 Messages of Encouragement 2015 Messages of Encouragement 2013-14 Messages of Encouragement 2012 Messages of Encouragement 2011 True Forgiveness exercise Top of page
+HomeCommunion Part I Communion Part III Book 1: Seek ye First the Kingdom Book 2: Finding the Kingdom Within Book 3: Entering the Kingdom Within Book 4: Living FROM the Kingdom Within Book 5: Sharing the Kingdom Within Book 6: Extending the Kingdom Within Book 7: BEING the Kingdom Within Contact Diary of a Christ Communicant Diary, Post 2000 Essential Diary Forum 2012 to date Forum 2010-2011 Forum 2008-2009 Forum 2006-2007 Glossary of Terms Messages of Encouragement 2018 Messages of Encouragement 2017 Messages of Encouragement 2016 Messages of Encouragement 2015 Messages of Encouragement 2013-14 Messages of Encouragement 2012 Messages of Encouragement 2011 Messages of Encouragement 2010 Messages of Encouragement 2008-2009 Messages of Encouragement 2006-2007 The final Message of Encouragement True Forgiveness exercise Top of page